 Boy, am I glad I did, it’s just an amazing cake.
 I was so intrigued by it I wanted to read up on the history of it.
 Named after the blackouts during WW2 , you can read it here.

-Regretfully, I don’t make it as frequently as I use to but it’s definitely in the recipe box for special occasions.
-Being inspired, I decided to adapt it into a delicious chocolate whoopie pie.
+Regretfully, I don’t make it as frequently as I use to but it’s definitely in the recipe box for special occasions, especially birthdays.
+Being inspired, I decided to adapt it into a delicious Brooklyn Blackout Whoopie Pie.

 Whoopie Pie Cake

-Devils food cake is where I start, making a delicious foundation in which to build this delicious treat.
+Devils food cake is where I start, which makes a delicious foundation in which to build this chocolate lovers treat.

 For the recipe, click here.
 It’s one of the best recipes ever!
 I found this recipe in an Amish cookbook.
 It’s tried and true many times over!